 Soil amendments, such as organics, are vital to improving the water holding capacities of the soil.

 Unfortunately that is exactly what many developers did in the past.
 Sod that is installed on unprepared ground will develop a shallow root system and will use increasing amounts of water.
+My yard is covered with weeds.

 To completely eradicate them requires spraying them with chemicals such as Weed-Be-Gone.